Rookout/docs/docs/organizations.md

 When you first sign up for Rookout you’ll be prompted to provide a name for your organization.
 Most teams will choose to use their company name, team name, business unit, or a combination of those things to provide a unique organization name.

-By clicking on the **Account Settings** button on the left hand menu you can access your organization settings.
+By clicking on the **Settings** button on the left hand menu and then clicking the **Edit Users** button, you can access your user configuration screen.

 <img src="/img/screenshots/rookout_organizations.png" />